ciaran-finnegan/License-Plate-Recognition-Notifier/README.md

 3. **Database Matching**: The system then compares the recognized license plate against a CSV database of authorized license plates.
 Due to the inaccuracy of plate recognition, it performs both exact and fuzzy matching to find potential matches.

-4. **Notifications**: When a match is found:
-   - For both exact and fuzzy matches: It also makes a Twilio call to a GSM Gate Opening relay device phone number which can open a gate.
-An email with a thumbnail image attachment is also sent to a defined email recipient.
+4. **Notifications**: When an exact or fuzz match is found, a phone call is placed to a GSM Gate Opening relay device phone number using the Twillio API which can open a gate, unlock a door etc. An email with a thumbnail image attachment is also sent to a defined email recipient.

 5. **Logging**: The system logs its actions and any errors to AWS Cloudwatch logs which can be used for troubleshooting.